 But that’s not evolutionary psychology, that’s just idiots who like to make up stuff.

 He cannot deny a claim just by saying “they do it because it’s pleasurable”, because the question becomes “why do people find a certain behavior pleasurable”, and that’s what evolutionary psychology explains.

 You could find Taleb funny, entertaining, plainly honest… Or offensive.

-I do not find offensive, however, I can also understand if one were to label Taleb of being a bit arrogant.
+I do not find it offensive, however, I can also understand if one were to label Taleb as being a bit arrogant.